← All claims

 2020 · Cardiovasc Diabetol

-observational supports moderate Two-year non-randomised very-low-carb ketogenic intervention in T2D showed a significant rise in LDL-C and large LDL particle number; open-label single-arm design limits causal certainty but the LDL increase is robust and directly relevant.
+observational mixed moderate Two-year non-randomised very-low-carb ketogenic intervention in T2D showed a significant rise in LDL-C and large LDL particle number; open-label single-arm design limits causal certainty but the LDL increase is robust and directly relevant.

 Sun